 I might've had other hobbies and interests before becoming a mother and discovering quilting and sewing machines, but I hardly remember what they are.
 If I'm not spending time with my family, I am most likely behind a sewing machine, either servicing it or using it.

 Andi is the owner of Sewing Doc and the Master Technician.
 She services all makes and models and machines and is the chief instructor for Sewing Doc Academy.

 Paul specializes in rewiring, motor service, and other complex aspects of vintage & antique machines.
-He is currently learning the art of modern machine service.
+He is also our front desk hospitality King.